-This syllabus was approved by the Educational Committee at Stockholm University School of Business on 2013-12-02.
+This syllabus was approved by the Educational Committee at Stockholm University School of Business on 2013-12-02, latest revision January 11, 2015.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admission to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.